magaranin/Donation/README.md

             3. Install the stripe Python package using `pip install stripe`.

             4. Insert the private and public keys from stripe developer dashboard in 'settings.py'.

+3. Make and apply migrations by running `python manage.py makemigrations` and `python manage.py migrate`

-3. Start the Django web server using `python manage.py runserver`.
+4. Start the Django web server using `python manage.py runserver`.

-4. Navigate to the website address and register for an account.
+5. Navigate to the website address and register for an account.

 ## Conclusion
     A big shoutout to the amazing team behind CS50's Web Programming with Python and JavaScript course!
 Your passion and commitment have inspired us all.
 Keep up the fantastic work! 😊